Devonte202/problem-set-2_5/short-response/README.md

 Ex.
 const newFunction = function(parameterOne, parameterTwo, ...restParameter){
-  return  parameterOne - parameterTwo + ...restParameter;
+  return  parameterOne - parameterTwo + restParameter;
 }

 newFunction (3, 2, 5, 7, 10);

-The code above will return 3-2 + 5+7+10
+The code above will return (3 - 2) + '5,7,10', because the rest parameter takes everything after the first two parameters and joins them together into one string, which in theory means you can have an indefinite amount of them.
+Meanwhile the `arguments` object which consists of the values passed when the function is invoked are limited to the amount of parameters the function can take.